-Representing approximately 2 percent of all people, people with the ENFJ personality type tend to be very influential, often without making any conscious efforts to increase their influence.
-ENFJs are genuinely interested in other people and radiate authenticity, concern and altruism – not surprisingly, those who surround the ENFJ usually find them very inspiring and likeable.
+Representing approximately 2 percent of all people, the ENFJ personality type tends to be very influential, often without making any conscious effort to increase their influence.
+As part of the Diplomats (NF) group, ENFJs are genuinely interested in other people and radiate authenticity, concern, and altruism.
+Not surprisingly, those who surround ENFJs usually find them very inspiring and likeable.

-ENFJs are usually very charismatic and eloquent, finding it natural and easy to communicate their ideas and opinions, especially in person.
-It does not really matter whether they are presenting cold facts or expressing raging emotions, the ENFJ will not be afraid to stand up and speak, regardless of the audience.
+ENFJs are usually very charismatic and eloquent and find it natural and easy to communicate their ideas and opinions, especially in person.
+It does not really matter whether they are presenting cold facts or expressing raging emotions; the ENFJ will not be afraid to stand up and speak, regardless of the audience.

 Everything you do right now ripples outward and affects everyone.
 Your posture can shine your heart or transmit anxiety.
 Your breath can radiate love or muddy the room in depression.
 Your glance can awaken joy.
 Your words can inspire freedom.
 Your every act can open hearts and minds.

-This is one of the reasons why ENFJs can be so convincing and mesmerizing when they speak – they instinctively know how to combine passion and rational arguments, drawing the audience’s attention and reaching every mind.
-People with this personality type can be great leaders – and they do not necessarily have to get into politics to make a difference.
-An ENFJ teacher or a coach can have a strong positive effect on many people’s lives as well.
+This is one of the reasons why ENFJs can be so convincing and mesmerizing when they speak: they instinctively know how to combine passion and rational arguments, drawing the audience’s attention and reaching every mind.
+People with this personality type can be great leaders, and they do not necessarily have to get into politics to make a difference.
+An ENFJ teacher or coach can have a strong positive effect on many people’s lives as well.

 ENFJ personalities are very intuitive.
 They find it easy to sense other people’s motives and find connections between seemingly unrelated events.
 ENFJs also tend to be quite good at analyzing their own feelings and questioning them if necessary.

-On the other hand, such intuitiveness and sensitivity can also cause significant difficulties for people with this personality type – they may be too altruistic and empathic, getting too involved in other people’s problems, and then finding it difficult to detach and stop worrying.
+On the other hand, such intuitiveness and sensitivity can also cause significant difficulties for people with this personality type.
+They may be too altruistic and empathic, getting too involved in other people’s problems.
+They may then find it difficult to detach and stop worrying.
 In extreme cases, this can even affect the ENFJs’ perception of themselves.

-ENFJs are optimistic idealists, often trusting other people more than they should – although this usually turns out to be a self-fulfilling prophecy.
+ENFJs are optimistic idealists, often trusting other people more than they should—although this usually turns out to be a self-fulfilling prophecy.
 As already mentioned above, ENFJs can be very convincing and inspiring.
-People are drawn towards strong personalities and the ENFJ’s charisma can often be a uniting and motivating factor.
+People are drawn toward strong personalities, and the ENFJ’s charisma can often be a uniting and motivating factor.

 If you would like to learn more about the ENFJ personality type and its traits, download the ENFJ In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: